Laika Animation Movies List

 ParaNorman Normans family talking to a ghost

-ParaNorman was shot and produced in the then 151,000-foot Laika headquarters, with the use of more than 60 Canon 5d Mark II cameras to capture 400,000 animated frames.
-It boasts of an unprecedented 1.5 million different facial expressions due to the advanced 3D-printing technologies used for the film.
+ParaNorman was shot and produced in the then 151,000-foot Laika headquarters, using more than 60 Canon 5D Mark II cameras to capture 400,000 animated frames.
+Due to the advanced 3D-printing technologies used for the film, it boasts an unprecedented 1.5 million different facial expressions.

 THE BOXTROLLS (2014)